EMI Calculator Flat vs Reducing Rate – Compare Which Interest Type Saves You Money

 📋 Flat Interest Disadvantages vs Reducing Interest Advantages

-⚠️ Flat Interest – Disadvantages
+⚠️ Flat Interest – Significant Disadvantages

-✅ Reducing Interest – Advantages
+✅ Reducing Interest – Clear Advantages

-• check_circle Interest only on outstanding principal
+• check_circle Interest is charged only on the outstanding principal balance, which decreases monthly.

 📌 Key Factors – Which Interest Type Should You Choose?